Hartree shift and pairing gap in ultracold Fermi gases in the framework of low-momentum interactions: Self-energy in BMBPT

 As one can see in Fig.~\ref{fig:cutoff-BMBPT}, $\Delta$ approaches a constant, namely its BCS value, in the limit $\Lambda\to \infty$, while the Hartree shift disappears in this limit because the matrix elements of the interaction $V$ go to zero as $1/\Lambda$.
 For small values of $\Lambda/\kF$, the HFB results (red dashes) show a strong cutoff dependence and one would hope that, as it was the case for the energy \cite{Urban2021}, this cutoff dependence is reduced when one includes perturbative corrections.

 For the Hartree shift $U$, this is indeed the case, at least in the weakly interacting regime $1/(\kF a) = -5$: when including second-order (blue dash-dot lines) and third-order (purple solid lines) corrections, a plateau builds up in the cutoff range $1.5\lesssim \Lambda/\kF \lesssim 4$.
 Also, we see that for $\Lambda/\kF \lesssim 2$, the third-order correction is much smaller than the second-order one, which shows the convergence of the perturbative expansion.
+The reason why nevertheless the cutoff dependence becomes stronger again for $\Lambda/\kF\lesssim 1.5$ may be related to the neglect of induced three- and higher-body interactions (cf. discussion in Sec.~\ref{sect:summary_outlook}).
 However increasing the interaction to $1/(\kF a) = -2$ and $ -1$, the cutoff range of the plateau shrinks, and in the unitary limit, there is no plateau at all.

 Unlike the Hartree shift $U$, the pairing gap $\Delta$ does not show any convergence even in the weakly coupled regime.
 We see that the third-order correction is as large as the second-order one for all cutoffs, and there is no plateau.
 In fact, what is expected in the weakly coupled regime is a suppression of the gap by a factor of $\approx 0.45$ \cite{Gorkov1961}.
 This result can be obtained in a perturbative calculation, but for the effective in-medium interaction and not directly for the self-energy.
 Then, the screened interaction is used in the highly non-linear gap equation, and by solving the latter, the corrections to the interaction are taken into account non-perturbatively.
 To achieve the same effect in the framework of the Nambu-Gorkov self-energy, an extension of the perturbative scheme is required, as we will explain in the next section.